Azure/azure-iot-library/configuration/README.md

 ```

 ## Initializing `config`
-The `config` singleton takes several optional arguments in the asynchronous `initialize` call, including:
+The `config` singleton takes a single, optional `ConfigOptions` argument to its asynchronous `initialize` call.
+The `ConfigOptions` object contains a number of options, including:

 - `defaultValues`: an object of key-value pairs which serve as default values---_i.e._ `defaultValues` is consulted if all other providers return `undefined`; defaults to an empty array
 - `requiredKeys`: an array of variable names which must be assigned a value before returning from the initialization; defaults to an empty array